RealYukiSan/chat_app/readme.md

-## Simple Chat on TCP socket with full-duplex communication
+## Simple Chat on TCP socket with full-duplex / multiplex communication

 **things that I marked with (?) indicate statements that I still have doubts about**